vivek-sharma4/MentaIllness/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For inquiries or suggestions, feel free to contact [Your Name](mailto:your.email@example.com).
+For inquiries or suggestions, feel free to contact Vivek Kumar (viveksharma432002@gmail.com).